Merlijnv/merlijnv.github.io/lab.md

 Because I don't want to lose my changes when something goes wrong and also track what I am changing I wanted to use github to manage my configuration.
 OPNsense has a plugin to get this to work.
 I installed it generated a ssh key for this use and added it to my github.
-After setting up the repo and adding all the credentials it worked! the whole config is saved in 1 .xml file
+After setting up the repo and adding all the credentials it worked! the whole config is saved in 1 .xml file.

 ![backup succesful](images/backup.png)

 And offcourse after working in this sometime I had to change the theme to dark mode.